-With close to 71,500 Regular Force members in the Canadian Armed Forces, 30,000 Reserve Force members, 60,600 military families and over 649,600 Veterans, we have a significant population with unique risks, exposures and experiences that demands new standards of protection, prevention and care for the ill and injured.
+With 71,500 Regular Force members in the Canadian Armed Forces, 30,000 Reserve Force members, 60,600 military families and 649,300 Veterans, we have a significant population with unique risks, exposures and experiences that demands new standards of protection, prevention and care for the ill and injured.

 Each year, CIMVHR works to engage existing academic research resources, facilitate new research, increase research capacity and foster knowledge translation.

 This work is showcased each year, when thought leaders from the government, academia, industry and philanthropic sectors gather at our Forum to present new research, exchange ideas, share insight, learn and collaborate.

 CIMVHR: Serving those who serve us.

 The 9th Annual Military and Veteran Health Research Forum was held in Regina from October 15-17, 2018.
 Our co-host, the University of Regina, is home to the Canadian Institute for Public Safety Research and Treatment.
 Given this collaboration, CIMVHR Forum 2018 featured over 200 research presentations on health research for military, Veterans, public safety personnel and their families.